fugitivelabs/yote-cli/README.md

 yote cli

-To use, clone the project and cd into the yote-cli directory.
-Then run [sudo] npm install -g.
-Then run yote -h.
+This will only work when installed globally.
+'''
+sudo npm install -g yote
+'''